paulo17/ultimum_opus/README.md

 =======

-Ultimate Opus is a web project created by HETIC's students - P2017 during December
+Ultimum Opus is a web project created by HETIC's students - P2017 during December

 ## This project is based on Framework DAN